|Country / Region||Global|

 In 2016 James Fisher Nuclear (JFN) were awarded one of the leading decommissioning projects; the segmentation, packaging and export of the Steam Generating Heavy Water Reactor.
 The project is using NEC3 Engineering Construction Contracts and Subcontracts with our CEMAR software to help facilitate this milestone project.

-Maintenance Management Software for Heathrow Airport Expansion
+Contract Management Software for Heathrow Airport Expansion

 Implementation of CEMAR across Heathrow Airport’s Capital and Maintenance contracts is proving to be a great success, with on-going use since 2011 which has supported several portfolios, including Terminal Restoration and Modernisation and Products and Capacity Optimisation.